ygeraldo/alx-low_level_programming/0x0B-malloc_free/README.md

+This is all about dynamic memory allocation
-This is the project of malloc, free
+This project convers malloc, free.